 - I then wiped all of the paint off of my brush with a dry paper towel and would brush the areas that had less with the same brush.
 This left a soft muted color on the parts that were less painted.

-- After my paint was dry and my piece was painted as I desired, I wiped on a clear beeswax sealant with a lint free cloth from @oldbarnmilkpaint and reattached the hardware.
+- After my paint was dry and my piece was painted as I desired, I wiped on a clear beeswax from @oldbarnmilkpaint with lint free cloth and then reattached the hardware.

 - That’s it!
 Can you believe it?
 The process went so fast and I love how it turned out!